 With almost all couples with the above problems, marital therapy can be a powerful source of growth toward a meaningful relationship based on new learning.
 When that is not possible, helping partners to end their relationship in a mature and nondestructive manner is an important bridge to forming future relationships.

 Divorce and separation impact all members of a family and can sometimes strain parent-child relationships.
-To help with this strain, at the University Center for Child and Family (UCCF), we offer a free workshop on parenting through separation and divorce to help parents create the most beneficial relationships with their children during the time of separation.
+To help with this strain, at the University Center for the Child and Family (UCCF), we offer a free workshop on parenting through separation and divorce to help parents create the most beneficial relationships with their children during the time of separation.
 Our clinicians offer help with family transition issues such as separation and divorce, and are ready to work with your family during challenging times.